oldtrinket/soa-pyp/README.md

 it seems like we are going to do it during the holiday.

 22 oct 2023 -- few weeks are left to complete the small project we are doing in the class.

+5 november 2023 -- almost done with the course.